-arious scenarios, functional and spatial, to respect to the current values of Prague and its ing is to develop visionary ideas for the more ice, where only time will tell if they will be e a series of proposals - concepts for the is within the given assignment.
+In our studio, we will focus on the development of various scenarios, functional and spatial, to address this hypothetical challenge.
+Of course, with respect to the current values of Prague and its surroundings.

+I am convinced that one of the tasks of urban planning is to develop visionary ideas for the more distant future, often seemingly Utopian at first glance, where only time will tell if they will be accepted.
+The result of the workshop project will be a series of proposals - concepts for the organization of space in Prague and its surroundings within the given assignment.